By Cat, February 23, 2017 (photo, right, from Wikimedia Commons)

 - 1 small garlic clove, chopped

 - ½ cup cherry tomatoes (about 4 ounces)

 - 2 Tbsp chopped Greek olives; OR mix of ½ Tbsp capers and 1½ Tbsp chopped olives

 - unrefined sea salt, freshly ground pepper

 - one 6-ounce fillet of cod, halibut or sea bass

 - Herbes de Provence dried seasoning (use if fresh basil not available)

 - Glass (Pyrex) baking dish, sized to accommodate the fish filet(s)

 - Place rack in upper third of oven.
 Preheat broiler; or preheat oven to 350° F.

-- Combine shallot, garlic, tomatoes, olives, and oil in a medium bowl, season with salt and pepper, and toss well.
+- Combine shallot, garlic, tomatoes, olives (and capers, if using), and oil in a medium bowl, season with salt and pepper, and toss well.
 Set aside.

 - If using dried basil, mix it with a small amount of oil and lemon juice and let sit while fish cooks (Fresh basil gets added when you serve).